oskarvid/EntropicRanksDocker/README.md

 Full-parameter usage (using a data origin file, supervised without output files and plots):

-docker run --rm -v /your/data/here:/data entropic_ranks Rscript Entropic_Ranks.R /data/GSE_data_set.txt /data/vec.txt /data/data_origin_file.txt 1 TRUE FALSE FALSE FALSE TRUE 2 FALSE
+docker run --rm -v /your/data/here:/data entropic_ranks Rscript Entropic_Ranks.R /data/this_is_my_data_set.txt /data/this_is_my_population_vector.txt /data/this_is_my_data_origin_file.txt 1 TRUE FALSE FALSE FALSE TRUE 2 FALSE

-Default usage (the two input files *must* be named "data_table.txt" and "population_vector.txt"):
+Default usage (the two input files *must* be named "data_table.txt" and "population_vector.txt" and all samples have the same origin):

 docker run --rm -v /your/data/here:/data entropic_ranks